-A new row is added to the table under $CRS \rightarrow Default\ datum\ transformations$ with information about 'Source CRS' and 'Destination CRS' as well as 'Source datum transform' and 'Destination datum transform'.
+A new row is added to the table under $CRS \to Default\ datum\ transformations$ with information about "Source CRS" and "Destination CRS" as well as "Source datum transform" and "Destination datum transform".

 From now, QGIS automatically uses the selected datum transformation for further transformation between these two CRSs until you remove it from the list or replace it with another one.